Apple unveiled the HomePod mini earlier this week at its "Hi, Speed" event. Now, details about its connectivity have been revealed.

 HomePod mini delivers “amazing sound”

-Unlike the classic smart speaker, however, the mini version has a connected USB-C cable.
+Unlike the classic smart speaker, however, the mini version has a tethered USB-C cable.
 The new 20W power adapter is included with the device.
 Thanks to the USB-C cable, the HomePod mini is compatible with a wide range of adapters.
-A side note for those who don't have a classic HomePod.
-The device, introduced in 2017, has a permanently attached cable with a power plug.
-Although the new Siri speaker is much smaller, according to Apple, the device still delivers "amazing sound" through "Computational Audio", a function powered by the same S5 chip as in the Apple Watch Series 5.
-The device can be pre-ordered for 96.50 euros from November 6 in Australia, Canada, France, Germany, Hong Kong, India, Japan, Spain, Great Britain and the USA.
-Delivery will start on November 16.
+A side note for those without a classic HomePod: The device, introduced in 2017, has a permanently attached cable with a power plug.
+Although the new Siri speaker is much smaller, Apple says the device still delivers "amazing sound" through "Computational Audio," a feature powered by the same S5 chip as in the Apple Watch Series 5.
+The device can be pre-ordered for €96.50 starting November 6 in Australia, Canada, France, Germany, Hong Kong, India, Japan, Spain, the UK, and the US.
+Shipping will begin on November 16.
 (Image: Apple)